The \'etale local structure of algebraic stacks: Luna's fundamental lemma and universality of adequate moduli spaces

-is bijective, where $\ClOpen(\cX)$ denotes the set of closed and open substacks of $\cX$ \cite[IV.18.5.5]{EGA}; and \item {\it coherently complete} if $\cX$ is noetherian and the functor

-is an equivalence of abelian categories, where $\thck{\cX}{\cZ}{n}$ denotes the $n$th nilpotent thickening of $\cZ$ in $\cX$. \end{enumerate} In addition, we call a pair $(\cX, \cZ)$ {\it affine} if $\cX$ is affine and an affine pair $(\cX, \cZ)$ {\it (quasi-)excellent} if $\cX$ is (quasi-)excellent.
+is bijective, where $\ClOpen(\cX)$ denotes the set of closed and open substacks of $\cX$ \cite[IV.18.5.5]{EGA}. \end{enumerate} In addition, we call a pair $(\cX, \cZ)$ {\it affine} if $\cX$ is affine and an affine pair $(\cX, \cZ)$ {\it (quasi-)excellent} if $\cX$ is (quasi-)excellent.
+The completion of an affine (quasi-)excellent pair is (quasi-)excellent~\cite{kurano-shimomoto}.
 Occasionally, we will also say $\cX$ is local, henselian, or coherently complete along $\cZ$ if the pair $(\cX,\cZ)$ has the corresponding property. \end{definition}

+We list some examples of henselian and coherently complete pairs. \begin{example}[Adic rings] Let $A$ be a noetherian ring and let $I \subseteq A$ be an ideal.
+Then $(\spec A,\spec A/I)$ is a coherently complete pair if and only if $A$ is $I$-adically complete.
+The sufficiency is trivial.
+For the necessity, we note that $\varprojlim_n \COH(A/I^{n+1}) \simeq \COH(\hat{A})$, where $\hat{A}$ denotes the completion of $A$ with respect to the $I$-adic topology.
+Hence, the natural functor $\COH(A) \to \COH(\hat{A})$ is an equivalence of abelian tensor categories.
+It follows from Tannaka duality (see \S \ref{SS:tannaka}) that the natural map $A \to \hat{A}$ is an isomorphism. \end{example}

+\begin{example}[Proper maps] Let $A$ be a ring and let $I \subseteq A$ be an ideal.
+Let $f\colon \cX \to \spec A$ be a proper morphism of algebraic stacks.
+Let $\cZ = f^{-1}(\spec A/I)$. \begin{enumerate} \item If $A$ is $I$-adically complete, then $(\cX,\cZ)$ is coherently complete.
+This is just the usual Grothendieck existence theorem, see \cite[III.5.1.4]{EGA} for the case of schemes and \cite[Thm.~1.4]{MR2183251} for algebraic stacks. \item If $A$ is henselian along $I$, then $(\cX,\cZ)$ is henselian.
+This is part of the proper base change theorem in \'etale cohomology; the case where $I$ is maximal is well-known, see \cite[Rem.~B.6]{MR3148551} for further discussion. \end{enumerate} \end{example}

+Let $A$ be a noetherian ring and let $I \subseteq J \subseteq A$ be ideals.
+Assume that $A$ is $J$-adically complete.
+Recall that $A/I$ is then $J$-adically complete and $A$ is also $I$-adically complete.
+This is analogous to parts \itemref{L:coho-complete-stable:finite} and \itemref{L:coho-complete-stable:bigger}, respectively, of the following result.
+We omit the proof. \begin{lemma} Let $\cZ \subseteq \cX$ be a closed immersion of algebraic stacks.
+Assume that the pair $(\cX,\cZ)$ is henselian or coherently complete. \begin{enumerate} \item Let $f\colon \cX' \to \cX$ be a finite morphism and let $\cZ' \subseteq \cX'$ be the pullback of $\cZ$.
+Then $(\cX',\cZ')$ is henselian or coherently complete, respectively. \item Let $\stk{W} \subseteq \cX$ be a closed substack.
+If $|\cZ| \subseteq |\stk{W}|$, then $(\cX,\cW)$ is henselian or coherently complete, respectively. \end{enumerate} \end{lemma}

 \begin{remark} For a pair $(\cX,\cZ)$, we have the following sequence of implications:

 The second implication is trivial: if $\cW\subseteq \cX$ is a closed substack, then $\ClOpen(\cW) \to \ClOpen(\cZ \cap \cW)$ is bijective.
 For the first implication, note that we have bijections: